IshmeetMehta/anthos-platform/anthos-on-gcp/base-build/README.md

 ## Steps to deploy the platform:

-Components and features : Google Kubernetes Engine, Anthos Config Management, Anthos Config Connector,
+Components and features : Activate Google Cloud APIs, Google Kubernetes Engine, Custom VPCs, Anthos Config Management, Anthos Config Connector, Multi-cluster services, Anthos Service Mesh and a custom Cloud build deployment pipeline.

 1. Clone this repo
 1. Set variables that will be used in multiple commands: